-With the agreement of 14 June 2000 [BUN 00] between the Federal Government and the power utilities (ratified on 11 June 2001), in spite of the prevailing differences of opinion on the use of nuclear power, the German power industry has demonstrated that it respects the Federal Government's decision to phase out the production of electricity from nuclear energy in a carefully coordinated process and to work towards implementation of the new energy policy.
-The key points of this agreement relevant to the scope of this Convention are as follows:
+With the agreement of 14 June 2000 [BUN 00] between the Federal Government and the power utilities and signed by the Federal Government and EnBW, E.ON, HEW and RWE on 11 June 2001, in spite of the prevailing differences of opinion on the use of nuclear power, the German power industry has demonstrated that it respects the Federal Government's decision to phase out the production of electricity from nuclear energy in a carefully coordinated process and to work towards implementation of the new energy policy.
+Although this agreement is not legally binding, it contains measures that were mutually agreed as being part of the scope of this agreement and which have been implemented by the parties involved.